SaydsC/PandS-Project/README.md

 The correlation output for the entire data set was markedly different from that for the individual species groups, suggesting that trends seen within the data as a whole are not necessarily evident within species groups.

 The final component of the analysis, which compared mean values between groups, found significant differences between all the species.
 This indicates that each of the three species groups have their own distinct characteristics in terms of flower shape/size.
+The setosa variety is easily separable linearly from the other two as they have some overlap of characteristics.

 ### Learnings/Potential Improvements